Cluj-Napoca National Theatre: Building

 Since 1919, when Cluj passed under Romanian administration, the building has been home to the local Romanian National Theatre and Romanian Opera, while the local Hungarian Theatre and Opera received the theatre building in Emil Isac street, close to the Central Park and the Someșul Mic River.

 After the Second Vienna Award of 1940 and the annexation of Northern Transylvania by Hungary, the building was again the home of the Hungarian Theatre.
-On 31 October 1944 the Romanian and Hungarian actors celebrating the freedom of the city held a common performance, the revenue being donated to the Russian and Romanian wounded soldiers.
+On 31 October 1944 the Romanian and Hungarian actors celebrating the freedom of the city held a common benefit performance for Russian and Romanian wounded soldiers.

-The hall has a capacity of 928 places, being conceived in the Neo-baroque style, with some inflexions inspired by the Secessionism in the decoration of the foyer.
+The hall has a capacity of 928 places.
+It is in the Neo-baroque style, with some inflexions inspired by the Secessionism in the decoration of the foyer.

 The building of the National Theatre in Cluj-Napoca is listed in the National Register of Historic Monuments.

 History

 The Romanian National Theatre was officially opened on 18 September 1919, simultaneously with the Romanian Opera and the Gheorghe Dima National Music Academy.
-The inauguration performance, Poemul Unirei (The Unification Poem) by Zaharia Bârsan, took place on 1 December 1919.
+The inaugural performance, Poemul Unirei (The Unification Poem) by Zaharia Bârsan, took place on 1 December 1919.

-The founder of the National Theatre of Cluj, as well as his first director, was Zaharia Bârsan, actor, stage director, playwright and animator.
-Some of the famous first members of the National Theatre include Olimpia Bârsan, Stănescu-Papa, Dem Mihăilescu-Brăila, Nicolae Neamțu-Ottonel, Jeana Popovici, Stanca Alexandrescu, Ion Tâlvan, and Ștefan Braborescu.
+The founder and first director of the National Theatre of Cluj was Zaharia Bârsan, actor, stage director, playwright and animator.
+Some of the first members of the National Theatre include Olimpia Bârsan, Stănescu-Papa, Dem Mihăilescu-Brăila, Nicolae Neamțu-Ottonel, Jeana Popovici, Stanca Alexandrescu, Ion Tâlvan, and Ștefan Braborescu.